Those who live in Butte County know that fall is arguably the prettiest time of year.

 Feather River

-Not far from the downtown area, the Feather River offers another spot for fall color viewing.
+Not far from the downtown area, the Feather River offers another great spot for fall color viewing.
 Walk along the Feather River Trail to enjoy different views.
 And from the Feather River Nature Center, you can get great views of the fish hatchery and Table Mountain bridge.

 Paradise Ridge